HR Tip of the Week

 Note: The information in this sample is specific to the RUN Powered by ADP® (RUN) platform only and should not be used as the official W-2.
 Use the detailed instructions for Form W-2

-Distributing W-2s to your employees by January 31, 2024 is a critical activity.
+Distributing W-2s to your employees by January 31 of each year is a critical activity.
 Employers must complete, file with the Social Security Administration, and furnish to employees a Form W-2 (Wage and Tax Statement) that shows the wages paid and taxes withheld for the year for each employee.
 To help ensure you're prepared, here is some key information on components of the Form W-2 to help you prevent complications later on.

 Form W-2 Boxes